-plastic containers plastic wrap
+plastic containers plastic storage bags (various sizes) plastic wrap

-plastic storage bags

 SERVING ITEMS

 The foods in this program can be served on various sizes of everyday dishes or paper plates and eaten using silverware or plastic utensils.
 Most recipes do not list the required eating utensils, so the group will need to have some combination of the following dishes and silverware to eat the prepared food.